 - While the people at XYZ Company were terrific to work with, I felt that the opportunities for me there were limited by the structure and size of the company.
 I believe that a larger company with an international presence can offer challenges, as well as opportunities, unavailable at a smaller firm.
 The position with your company is a great match for my skill set, and I feel that I would be an asset in your marketing (or HR or IT) department.”

 Being asked what you liked and disliked about your former employer isn’t the only question where you may have to tread carefully during a job interview.
-The links below provide other common questions that an interviewer will ask not only to learn more about your skills and work background but also to measure your personality and positivity.
+Below are other common interview questions and answers that an interviewer will ask to not only learn more about your skills and work background, but also to measure your personality and positivity.

 Remember that most employers are looking as much at the enthusiasm, dedication, and energy that you can bring to their organization as they are at your skills.